top of page

 Why that matters: dense, high-drive stimulation can feel over-activating for some users, more like a fight-or-flight reaction, a feeling of being energized (wired, restless, amped-up) rather than a relaxation experience.

-SNS Arousal is clearly observed with conventional PEMF at higher magnetic intensities.
+On the other hand, SNS Arousal is clearly observed with conventional PEMF at higher magnetic intensities.

 07 Summation & Wind-up, Avoid Risk

-The core novelty of our RP-PEMF Wellness method is the long rest intervals between pulses (provisional patent), designed to avoid the Risk of Temporal Summation and avoid any modification or support of a physiological process, creating an accurate wellness method.
+The core inventiveness of our RP-PEMF Wellness method is the long rest intervals between pulses (provisional patent), designed to avoid the Risk of Temporal Summation and avoid any modification or support of a physiological process, creating an accurate wellness method.

 Our long inter-pulse rest periods are indeed needed for real PEMF Wellness because, through temporal summation, even small signals that are too small to be individually relevant can combine to become applicable and may create an unwanted physiological side effect when dense pulse trains are used, as in conventional PEMF.